AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-email.md

 ## Overview {#overview}

-The **Send Email** flow step can be used as part of campaigns or as a single flow step to send emails to your people.
+The "[!UICONTROL Send Email]" flow step can be used as part of campaigns or as a single flow step to send emails to your people.

 ![](assets/image2014-9-22-10-3a8-3a11.png)